 As mentioned above, the Company Act is the main law to provide for the opening of a business in Singapore.
-According to it, there are several types of companies which can be incorporated in the city-state.
+According to it, there are several types of companies that can be incorporated in the city-state.
 These business forms are the same for local and foreign entrepreneurs interested in having a Singapore company.

 Among the structures available for those who want to open companies here, the Singapore limited liability company is preferred by most investors.
 Based on the provisions of the Company Act, there are several forms of limited liability companies which can be created in Singapore.
 These are:

-- - the private limited liability company, which is also the most employed type of structure in Singapore;
+- the private limited liability company, which is also the most employed type of structure in Singapore;

-- - the private exempt limited liability company which has certain restrictions in relation to the number of shareholders;
+- the private exempt limited liability company which has certain restrictions in relation to the number of shareholders;

-- - the subsidiary company which in Singapore is provided for the Company Law, compared to other jurisdictions;
+- the subsidiary company which in Singapore is provided for the Company Law, compared to other jurisdictions;

-- - the public limited liability company which is available for those interested in setting up large operations in Singapore;
+- the public limited liability company which is available for those interested in setting up large operations in Singapore;

-- - the Singapore public company limited by guarantee which can be created for non-profit purposes.
+- the Singapore public company limited by guarantee which can be created for non-profit purposes.

 What are the requirements for opening a limited liability company in Singapore?

 The Company Act establishes the minimum share capital for registering a limited liability company in Singapore is 1 SGD.
 The shareholders can decide the amount they need in order to successfully start their business.
-The Singapore limited liability company must have at least one shareholder and maximum number of 50 and their shares cannot be traded on the Stock Exchange.
+The Singapore LLC must have at least one shareholder and maximum number of 50 and their shares cannot be traded on the Stock Exchange.
 The name of the private limited liability company must end in “Private Limited” or “Pte Ltd”.
 The Commercial Code provides for both natural persons and corporate entities to register limited liability companies in Singapore.
 The limited liability company is the perfect choice for foreign companies opening subsidiaries in Singapore.
 Limited liability companies must have at least one director and a company secretary who must be a Singapore resident.

 Company formation procedure for a PLC in Singapore